Gissio/radpro/docs/users.md

 Rad Pro comes with default conversion factors for various Geiger-Müller tubes:

-* J305: 175.0 µSv/h/cpm
+* J305: 175.0 cpm/µSv/h
-* J321: 153.0 µSv/h/cpm
+* J321: 153.0 cpm/µSv/h
-* J613: 68.4 µSv/h/cpm
+* J613: 68.4 cpm/µSv/h
-* J614: 68.4 µSv/h/cpm
+* J614: 68.4 cpm/µSv/h
-* M4011: 153.0 µSv/h/cpm
+* M4011: 153.0 cpm/µSv/h
-* SBM-20: 175.0 µSv/h/cpm
+* SBM-20: 175.0 cpm/µSv/h

-You can also set a custom conversion factor by going to the settings, selecting "Geiger tube", "Conversion Factor", and choosing the appropriate value in the list.
+You can also set a custom conversion factor by going to the settings, selecting "Geiger tube", "Conversion Factor", and choosing an appropriate value from the list.

-## Background level measurements
+## Background level measurement

-Geiger-Müller tubes are, for obvious reasons, made of matter.
-With the currently available technology, it is not possible to make a tube without atoms subject to radioactive decay.
-Thus the tube itself will produce radiation.
-This intrinsic radiation will depend on the tube type, tube size, and even the production batch.
+Geiger-Müller tubes, being composed of matter, inherently contain atoms prone to radioactive decay.
+Consequently, the tubes themselves emit radiation.
+This intrinsic radiation will depend on factors such as tube type, size, and production batch.

-Therefore, background level measurements will be affected by this intrinsic radiation.
+Hence, it's important to account for this intrinsic radiation when comparing the background level of radiation measured by different devices, as it will influence the measurement.

+## Data logging

+Rad Pro lets you log cumulative dose count, from which both rate and dose can be derived.

+To log data, simply select a data logging interval in the settings.
+Data is automatically logged in the background.

+To live log data on a computer or download the datalogs, use the [GeigerLog](https://github.com/Gissio/geigerlog-radpro) data logging software.

 ## Dead time and dead-time compensation